Canadian owned & operated·XPEL certified installer·Toronto & the GTA

 What reduces this in Toronto

 The two dominant Toronto entry profiles map cleanly to Clear Guard's two product lines.
-Front-door kick-ins and sidelight smashes are countered by the combination of XPEL Prime XR Security film (on the sidelight glass and adjacent windows) and ARX Guard door fortification (strike + frame reinforcement on the door itself).
+Front-door kick-ins and sidelight smashes are countered by the combination of our security film (on the sidelight glass and adjacent windows) and ARX Guard door fortification (door frame reinforcement on the door itself).
 Rear patio-door entries — common across central neighbourhoods with deep lots — are the textbook case for security film: the film keeps the shattered pane bonded so the hand-through reach the intruder needs simply isn't there.

 See Our Solutions In Action